lalita-tiwari/DistributedMessagingSystems-kafka-Pulsar-Comparison/README.md

 # DistributedMessagingSystems-kafka-Pulsar-Comparison

 ### This Directory contains code to comapre the two distributed messaging systems Apache Kafka and Apache Pulsar
-### Testing is done on one single node kubernetes cluster on a private cloud instance by depoying the Kafka and Pulsar as pods.
+### Testing is done on two node kubernetes cluster on gcp cloud instances by depoying the Kafka and Pulsar as pods.

 ### Step 0: Prepare a Kubernetes cluster befor deploying Kafka and Pulsar